PRUNERS/FLiT/documentation/flit-configuration-file.md

   ]
 ```

-Here is demonstrated that you can specify another host.
+Here it is demonstrated that you can specify another host.
 This one is called
 `other.hostname.com` with a single compiler named `intel`.

 [Prev](flit-command-line.md)